More often than not, it’s hard to predict what the process of writing documentation will look like.

 Naming documents like that is hardly helpful.

 Why?
-Because you can’t tell from the name what the document is about.
-You would need to open every document to see that, and that certainly isn’t time efficient.
+Because the name doesn’t indicate what the document covers.
+You would have to open every document to find out, and that certainly isn’t time efficient.

 So, what’s a better way to name your documents?